Review: North Kingstown Golf Course

 Location: North Kingstown, Rhode Island

-History: Situated adjacent to a Quonset military base, NKGC was designed in 1944 by Donald Ross’s student Walter Johnson.
-Colloquially known as Quonset Golf Course, this course was completely renovated in 1966 by Johnson and has only improved since.
+History: Originally built for the adjacent Quonset military base, North Kingstown was designed in 1944 by Donald Ross’ student Walter Johnson.
+Colloquially known as Quonset Golf Course, this course was completely renovated in 1966 by Johnson and sold to the town in 1982.
+It currently owns the following award:

 Conditions: 7/10, North Kingstown is always in solid shape.
-The fairways and tee boxes are especially good, while the rough is very healthy but not too penal.
+The fairways and teeboxes are especially good, while the rough is healthy but not too penal.
 The greens here are smooth and roll true.
 The only complaints I have are that the bunkers are a bit thin and rocky, and the course doesn’t drain particularly well.

 Scorecard: